wuxnz/speck-it-mcp-server/README.md

 ### Workflow Steps

 - **Step 1 — Constitution**: `set_constitution` was used to enforce TypeScript, shadcn/ui, reusable patterns, strong typing, and Zustand for state needs.
+The system automatically updates project tasks to reflect this milestone.
 - **Step 2 — Root Registration**: `set_feature_root` recorded the project directory so all artifacts write to the correct `.speck-it/` tree.
+Task statuses are automatically updated to unlock the next workflow stage.
 - **Step 3 — Specification**: `generate_spec` captured the high-level goals for a SaaS-inspired portfolio with dark mode, animations, and rich sections filled with placeholders.
+The enhanced task management system automatically marks specification tasks as complete.
 - **Step 4 — Planning**: `generate_plan` produced a detailed implementation roadmap aligning engineering tasks with the constitution.
+Project tasks are auto-updated to reflect planning completion and unlock implementation tasks.
 - **Step 5 — Task Authoring**: `generate_tasks` converted the plan into a TDD-friendly checklist stored in `tasks.md`.
+The system uses `manage_project_tasks` to automatically transition from planning to execution phase.
-- **Step 6 — Execution**: Each checklist item was implemented and closed via `update_task`, producing the full Next.js + TypeScript + shadcn/ui experience.
+- **Step 6 — Execution**: Each checklist item was implemented and closed via `update_task` and `complete_task`, with full traceability through the enhanced `ProjectTask` and `ProjectStatus` classes, producing the full Next.js + TypeScript + shadcn/ui experience.

 ### Screenshots